kontent-ai/management-sdk-net/README.md

 #### Uploading a file

-Uplaods a file to Kentico Cloud.
+Uploads a file to Kentico Cloud.
 Returns a `fileResult` reference that can later be used to create or update an asset.

 ```csharp
 var client = new ContentManagementClient(options);